 One of the most sought after high school players in the country, Anthony was rated as a five-star prospect by every recruiting service.
 He was rated the No. 1 defensive tackle of his class and in 2009 committed to LSU to play college football.
 At LSU, Johnson played in 40 games with 16 starts at defensive tackle.
 He finished his career with 77 tackles, 22 tackles for loss, and 7 sacks.

-Now, Anthony Johnson, is signed to the New York Jets and has played defensive end and Outside linebacker for a place that believes Johnson can develop into a great leader and player.
+Now, Anthony Johnson, is signed to the Indianapolis Colts and has played defensive end and Outside linebacker for a place that believes Johnson can develop into a great leader and player.
 Johnson now going into his Fourth year is all about hard work and consistency.

 Anthony has also started the Anthony Johnson foundation which will go towards Children Dealing with Cancer.
 We will have more info up soon!